pltdev/pltdev.github.io/README.md

 * Install Plantronics Hub from: www.plantronics.com/software
 * Note Firefox users: If you get "Error connecting to Plantronics Hub." then visit this URL: https://127.0.0.1:32018/Spokes/DeviceServices/Info and click Advanced > Add Exception... to add a security exception to allow the connection.
 #### List of features included with this demo
-* CCP (Contact Control Panel) embedded on custom page with JavaScript that connects to Amazon Connect Streams API and Plantronics REST API (client-based API).
+* CCP (Contact Control Panel) embedded on custom page with JavaScript that connects to Amazon Connect Streams API and Plantronics REST API (client-based API)
 * Call control integration with call answer/end controlled by headset button
 * Wireless audio link established when on call (required for Plantronics legacy products)
 * Agent Availability (Offline/Available) based on headset QD (Quick Disconnect) connector (note, the defined agent states must be Offline/Available - currently hard-coded in this demo